 Fun fact nº3: It was not designed by Gustave Eiffel

-In recognition of the engineers, scientists and mathematicians who contributed to the construction of the tower, the names of these persons were engraved on the tower.
+In recognition of the engineers, scientists and mathematicians who contributed to the construction of the tower, the names of these persons were engraved on the side of tower.
 72 names, to be exact.

 Fun fact nº4: The tower has be to repainted every seven years (by hand)

 It takes a lot of work to maintain the Iron Lady all pretty and elegant!
-Sixty tonnes of paint are required to restore its sparkle and vibrancy!
+Sixty tonnes (or 60,000 kilograms) of paint are required to restore its sparkle and vibrancy!
 Moreover, all the painting work is done by hand and takes about eighteen months to be completed!